-- 2.52.
-Argentina, Brazil, Chile, Paraguay, Thailand and Uruguay have recently presented a submission10 containing a work programme for the continuation of Market Access reform in agriculture.
-The proposed work programme has been discussed both in open-ended CoA-SS meetings and in a limited group format and generally received broad support. - 2.53.
+- 2.53.
+Argentina, Brazil, Chile, Paraguay, Thailand and Uruguay have recently presented a submission11 containing a work programme for the continuation of Market Access reform in agriculture.
+The proposed work programme has been discussed both in open-ended CoA-SS meetings and in a limited group format and generally received broad support. - 2.54.
 Several developing Members have echoed their concerns on the lack of SDT in the proposed text.
 A specific request has also been made by a group of developing country Members to suitably acknowledge the issue of preference erosion.
-Some importing Members have expressed concerns about a few aspects of the proposed work programme, including on paragraph 2 that these importing Members consider seeks to prejudge an outcome.
-The proposal to conduct negotiations in dedicated sessions and have yearly transparency and monitoring exercises on Market Access has also been questioned by some Members. - 2.54.
-The proponents have since circulated a revised submission11 taking into account some of the comments that the Members made on the original submission.
+Some importing Members have expressed concerns about a few aspects of the proposed work programme, including on paragraph 2, which they consider prejudge the outcome of the negotiations.
+The proposal to conduct negotiations in dedicated sessions and have yearly transparency and monitoring exercises on Market Access has also been questioned by some Members. - 2.55.
+The proponents have since circulated a revised submission12 taking into account some of the comments Members made on the original submission. - 2.56.
+In the most recent discussions, some Members reiterated their view that the revised proposal still included elements that might potentially prejudge an outcome and as such could not be the basis for future work.
+Furthermore, some Members stressed that without parallel progress in the market access negotiations in non-agricultural market access and trade in services, they could not envisage negotiations in agricultural market access.
+The need to have a simply-worded work programme modelled on the basis of Paragraph 31 of the Nairobi Declaration was emphasised by some Members.